tc39/notes/es7/2016-09/sept-27.md

 #### Conclusion/Resolution

-- Stage 1 Approval
+- Stage 1 acceptance
-- Stage 2 Approval
+- Stage 2 acceptance
 - More work needed to come to clarity on the realm issue, namely when realms are saved and checked against what

 - Move repo to tc39